expr4j/expr4j/README.md

 # Expression Evaluator for Java
 This is a Java library to parse and evaluate mathematical expression strings.

 The expressions are evaluated using [Dijkstra's Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
 An expression tree is created from the postfix (or RPN) expression which is then parsed to evaluate the expression.
+The library is written entirely using generics so it can be used with any type of operands.

 Predefined implementations are provided in the package [expr4j-impl](https://github.com/expr4j/expr4j-impl).
-However, the library is completely written using generics so it can be easily used with any type of operands.

 > **Note**<br/>
 > Version 1.x of Expr4j is a complete rewrite of the library.
 The new API is incompatible with the 0.0.x versions.